-In our Toddler Package, hands-on activities encourage the development of math readiness skills.
-The MFW activity cards in our Preschool Package help teach early math skills.
+In our Preschool Package, hands-on activities encourage the development of math readiness skills.
+The MFW activity cards in our Pre-K Package help teach early math skills.
 Those educational toys that most directly relate to math are:

 - Tall Stacker Pegs & Pegboard

 - Shape and Color Sorter

 In God's Creation from A to Z, math is taught using an informal, integrated approach.
 Many skills are woven into the lessons as students cut an apple in half, measure and compare the lengths of dinosaurs and whales, and order leaves by size.
 All typical kindergarten goals are taught, including counting objects, writing numerals, preparing and understanding charts and graphs, comparing, classifying, sequencing, ordinal numbers, fractions (whole/half), clocks, coins, and an introduction to addition and subtraction.

 - Cuisenaire® Rods Alphabet Book

 Learning God's Story uses an informal, hands-on approach to teach math.
 A combination of hands-on activities, oral activities, pencil-and-paper tasks, and real-life situations more than adequately covers first grade math goals.
 Math becomes part of daily life, is practical, is well understood, and is usually even enjoyable!
 The Teacher's Manual lists first grade math goals and contains flexible plans for an informal, hands-on approach.